lukas-schaetzle/face-super-resolution/README.md

 ## Running the program

 If you want to use a camera, connect it in advance.
 (The program has been successfully tested with a USB camera.
 It may also work with a MIPI camera, but we cannot guarantee it.)
-If you have no camera, you can also use video files.
+If you have no camera, you can also use video and image files.

 From the project's root directory run: `python3 src/main.py`